INRIX-Iurii-Okhmat/loopback-next/docs/site/Deploying-to-IBM-Cloud.md

 $ npm i cfenv
 ```

-Update the `index.ts` file to the following to enable service binding.
+Update the `src/index.ts` file to the following to enable service binding.

 ```ts
 import {TodoListApplication} from './application';